 Flesh and stone

 Flesh texture is yet another binary trait.
 The peach varieties that we eat fresh usually have what geneticists call “melting flesh” and are very soft when fully ripe.
 You’ve probably had the joy of biting into a peach and slurping, head tilted slightly back, to keep the juice from running down your chin or forearm.
-Other peaches, including the popular Elberta variety, are tender but still firm and nonmelting when ripe because they have lost an ancestral gene that causes flesh to soften.
-Nonmelting peaches ship well (hence the success of Elberta) and keep their shape when canned.
+Other peaches are tender but still firm and nonmelting when ripe because they have lost an ancestral gene that causes flesh to soften.
+Nonmelting peaches ship well and keep their shape when canned.
 (Note that an unpleasant dry or mealy texture is its own phenomenon that comes from refrigeration at the wrong time.)